pilcrowonpaper/oslo/docs/pages/reference/oauth2/OAuth2Client/refreshAccessToken.md

 - `options`
   - `credentials`: Client password or secret for authenticated requests
   - `authenticateWith` (default: `"http_basic_auth"`): How the credentials should be sent
+  - `scopes`: Optional scopes to pass to the token endpoint when refreshing.
+Certain providers require this.

 ### Type parameters